 The proper operation of Unmanned Aircraft Systems (UAS), commonly known as drones, is critical to the safety of commercial and general aviation at Tampa International Airport and Hillsborough County’s general aviation airports.

-Recreational and hobby operators need to adhere to the following safety guidelines:
+Recreational and hobby operators need to adhere to the following safety guidelines as well as Hillsborough County Aviation Authority’s (HCAA) ordinances, effective Sept.
+1, 2017.

-- Fly your drone within visual line of sight.
+- Always fly your drone within visual line of sight.

-- Never fly your drone near other aircraft.
+- Never fly a drone near other aircraft.

 - Never fly your drone near emergency response efforts, such as fires.

-- Never fly your drone under the influence.
+- Never fly your drone under the influence of drugs or alcohol.

-- Be aware of FAA airspace requirements: www.faa.gov/go/uastfr
+- Be aware of FAA airspace requirements (www.faa.gov/uas/recreational_fliers/) and HCAA zoning ordinances.

 - If you see a safety issue involving drones, contact local law enforcement immediately.